 SA is what other software vendors call "maintenance"

 Some vendors may package additional rights with maintenance.
 Almost every vendor includes the right to upgrade, which permits upgrading to a new version during active maintenance.
 Microsoft also packages rights to upgrade your software to the latest version with their Software Assurance.

 For example, assume that you bought SQL Server licenses with Software Assurance in 2017.
 At the time, the current version was SQL Server 2017.
-Let's also imagine that you had an Enterprise Agreement, and you paid for maintenance for three years in annual instalments.
+Let's also imagine you had an Enterprise Agreement and paid for maintenance for three years in annual instalments.

-Comes 2019, there's a new version of SQL Server – SQL 2019.
+Comes 2019, Microsoft releases a new version of SQL Server – SQL 2019.
 By the right granted to you through Software Assurance, you could upgrade to SQL Server 2019.
-You did not have to upgrade as it is not an obligation.
+You did not have to upgrade, as it is not an obligation.

-But please remember that Software Assurance is a much, much bigger package.
-Internal Microsoft evangelists may get offended if you say that Software Assurance is only a right to upgrade.
+But please remember that Software Assurance is a much bigger package.
+Microsoft evangelists may get offended if you say that Software Assurance is only a right to upgrade.
 It's not.
-There used to be additional benefits like training vouchers, deployment vouchers.
-And some of these benefits still exist, albeit Microsoft is gradually taking them away.

 And there is more!
-Well, if you're paying Microsoft for Software Assurance – it's an ongoing cost – you have to be given something in return.
+If you're paying Microsoft for Software Assurance – an ongoing cost – you must be given something in return.
 There is a whole list of additional licensing benefits, product-dependent.

 Warning: watch for your Software Assurance expiration!

 I almost guarantee you that you are using benefits granted by Software Assurance in your IT and maybe even your Cloud.
 Do not let your Software Assurance coverage lapse!